projectsveltos/sveltos/docs/use_cases/use_case_multitenancy.md

     kind: ConfigMap
 ```

-In the ClusterProfile definition above we allow the tenant admin *eng* to deploy Kyverno v3.0.1 to the cluster it has access to.
+In the ClusterProfile definition above we allow the service account *eng* found in the *default* namespace to deploy Kyverno v3.0.1 to the cluster it has access to.
 This is the cluster with the label selector set to `env=prod`.

-If the tenant admin tries to deploy the same ClusterProfile definition to a cluster with a clusterSelector set to *env=test*, the deployment should fail it does not have permissions in clusters with the mentioned clusterSelector.
+If the service account tries to deploy the same ClusterProfile definition to a cluster with a clusterSelector set to *env=test*, the deployment should fail it does not have permissions in clusters with the mentioned clusterSelector.

 ## More Resources